Skip to main content

 • User has sufficient input token balance

-• User wallet is whitelisted (if whitelist is enabled)
+• User address is allowlisted (if allowlist feature is enabled)

 • Slippage tolerance accounts for current fee rate

-• Program ID and mint addresses match the Key Addresses page
+• Contract address and token addresses match the Key Addresses page

-See Key Addresses for all program IDs and token mints.
+See Key Addresses for all contract and token addresses.